risk-first/website/supporting/Executive-Summary.md

 For example:

 - In manufacturing, _tolerances_ allow for calculating the likelihood of defects in production.
-- In finance, reserves are commonly set aside for “market risk” and “credit risk”, and teams are structured around different risks.
+- In finance, reserves are commonly set aside for the risks of stock-market crashes, and teams are structured around monitoring these different risks.
-- The insurance industry is founded on identifying particular risks and providing financial safety-nets for when they occur.
+- The insurance industry is founded on identifying particular risks and providing financial safety-nets for when they occur, such as death, injury, accident and so on.

 Software risks are difficult to quantify, and mostly, the effort involved in doing so _exactly_ would outweigh the benefit.
 Nevertheless, there is value in spending time building _classifications of risk for software_.
+That's what Risk-First does:   describes the set of _risk patterns_ we see every day on software projects.

 With this in place, we can: